BrielleLinna/Live-Project-Code-Summary/README.md

 ![alt tag](Story104.png)

+Step 1:Create a TPH relationship with Rebtal Survey and Survey Model

-Step 1: Create new Survey Model and define properties
+Step 2: Create new Survey Model and define properties and create a 1:1 relationship

 ![alt tag](Story107.PNG)